stormbeard/thesis/proposal/proposal.md

 Considering that a write is not complete until both copies (in an RF2 cluster) are written, the write's performance is at the mercy of the slowest disk/node combination.
 There are several scenarios, both pathological and daily occurences, where a more robust replica placement heuristic is required.
-To show the problems faced, I will focus on two orthogonal cases which many other scenarios are a combination of.
+For the work in this thesis proposal, I will focus on two orthogonal cases described below.

 ### Interfering Workloads